Transfusion committees

 • Disseminate and implement national policies and guidelines.

-• Develop and review institutional transfusion policies and systems (e.g. patient and sample identification).
+• Develop and review institutional transfusion and blood management policies and systems (e.g. patient and sample identification).

 • Identify staff training requirements in clinical and laboratory transfusion practice.